StevenBlack/vocab/million-dollar-words.md

 ### mufti
 The civilian clothes donned by one who usually wears a uniform.
 Sailors might dress in mufti when they leave a ship to visit a port city; a lawyer who comes to work one day in jeans and a t-shirt instead of the usual suit is dressed in mufti.
-Pronounced MUFF-TEE.

 ### mugwump